verilab/blog-a/pages/readme/index.md

 You can switch to API mode by setting `mode` in `config.py` to `api`.
 In this mode, the previous URLs in "web-app" mode will return the corresponding JSON data, and two new interfaces, `/categories` and `/tags`, can be used to get category list and tag list separately.

-You can also set `mode` to `mixed` to turn on mixed mode, in which, it will return JSON if `application/json` is added to `Accept` property in HTTP request header, or HTML if not.
+You can also set `mode` to `mixed` to turn on mixed mode, in which, it will return JSON if `application/json` is added to `Accept` property in HTTP request header or url parameter `format=json` is set, or HTML if not.

 See [`api.md`](api.md) for detailed API description.